 Solar Hot Water System Saves Mother Earth

-Using Solar Hot Water System has become more popular in everyday households as people are more likely to find better living options to save money on expensive energy consumption bills and our planet’s health.
-The cost of solar water heating systems declined by 35+ percent in the past 30 years between 1980 and 2010.
+Solar Hot Water Systems are becoming more common in ordinary houses as people seek for better living options to save money on high energy bills and to protect the environment.
+Between 1980 and 2010, the cost of solar water heating systems dropped by more than 35 percent.
 Future cost reductions may not be as significant, but as demand grows and manufacturers take advantage of economies of scale, prices will continue to fall.

-Carbon tax will soon be introduced, with fuel prices and rising electricity costs, many Australian families are looking for ways and means to save money.
-Solar hot water system is an obvious and beneficial answer.
+With the upcoming implementation of a carbon tax and rising petrol and power prices, many Australian families are looking for ways to save money.
+A solar hot water system is an apparent and effective solution.

 Think about the green energy that you use to run the hot water system.
 It will really help erase the note of Australia, being one of world’s worst polluter of greenhouse gas on a per capita basis.
 Running a solar hot water systems is one, if not the most cost effective ways to reduce greenhouse gas emission to minimise our consumption of fossil fuel generated energy.

-As a matter of fact, hot water heaters consume a large portion of domestic energy use and is one of the biggest users of electricity.
-It has bigger energy consumption compared to Refrigeration, TV and Entertainment.
-Thus, this makes this appliance as one of the most costly to run in your households.
-The Federal Government is committed to help Australians switch to an environmental water heater, and is working with State and Territory Governments to phase out these energy guzzling water heaters in 2013.
-The government rebates are currently available towards the purchase of solar water heaters, but are subject to change at any time.
-So every household in the near future is not far from all having solar water heating systems.
+In fact, hot water heaters consume a large portion of home energy use and is one of the biggest users of electricity.
+When compared to Refrigeration, Television, and Entertainment, it uses more energy.
+As a result, this appliance is one of the most expensive to run in your home.
+The Federal Government is aimed at assisting Australians in making the changeover to an environmentally friendly water heater, and is working with state and territory governments to phase out these energy-intensive water heaters by 2013.
+The government rebates for solar water heaters are currently available, but they are subject to change at any time.
+So, in the near future, every household will have solar water heating systems.

 How it works:

-– Cold water from home’s regular water line is being pumped to the roof where it enters the thermal energy collector.
+– Cold water is pumped from the home’s water source line to the roof, where it enters the thermal energy collector.
 The sun’s heat warms the water as it strikes on the collector.
 The hot water is then restored into the home.

-– The warm water from the roof is then collected in a “Solar” tank, which has temperature sensors and other mechanisms.
-The warm water from the solar system then goes into the regular hot water system.
-Because the regular hot water system (gas heated or electric) is heating warm water, you don’t have to heat it as much as if it were plain cold water.
-If no one turns on a hot water tap, the water is circulated back to the roof to be heated even more.
-During the night, the system can be set up so that water is not pumped to the roof preventing heat loss to the open air.
+– The roof’s heated water is collected in a “Solar” tank, which includes temperature sensors and other systems.
+The solar-heated water is then transferred into the normal hot water system.
+Because your normal hot water system (gas or electric) heats warm water, you don’t need to heat it as much as you would if it were cold water.
+If no one uses a hot water faucet, the water is recirculated to the roof, where it is heated even more.
+The system can be set up such that no water is pumped to the roof during the night, reducing heat loss to the open air.